KontosTwo/Tactical-Shooter-Prototype/README.md

 # Didymos
 10/5/16 - all commits now funnel into a separate private repository, so the source code reflected in this repository is outdated as of 10/5/16.
-If you wish to view theup-to-date private repository, please send an email.
-Apologies for any inconveniences, and thank you.
+If you are wish to view the up-to-date private repository, please send an email to "li.vincent98@gmail.com".
+Apologies for any inconveniences.

 Tactical 2-D Shooter under development
 - Developed in Java using the Eclipse IDE